ashfurrow/danger-rubocop/README.md

 * `files`: array of file names or glob patterns to determine files to lint
 * `force_exclusion`: pass `true` to pass `--force-exclusion` argument to Rubocop.
 * `inline_comment`: pass `true` to comment inline of the diffs.
+* `report_danger`: pass true to report errors to Danger, and break CI.

   (this option will instruct rubocop to ignore the files that your rubocop config ignores, despite the plugin providing the list of files explicitely)